wp-plugins/relevanssi/readme.txt

 inverted document frequency is really low, so they never have much power in matching.
 Also, removing those words helps to make the index smaller and searching faster.

+= Sorting search results =

+If you want something else than relevancy ranking, you can use orderby and order parameters.
+Orderby accepts $post variable attributes and order can be "asc" or "desc".
+The most relevant attributes here are most likely "post_date" and "comment_count".

+If you want to give your users the ability to sort search results by date, you can just add a link to http://www.yourblogdomain.com/?s=search-term&orderby=date&order=desc to your search result page.

+Order by relevance is either orderby=relevance or no orderby parameter at all.

+= Displaying the relevance score =

+Relevanssi stores the relevance score it uses to sort results in the $post variable.
+Just add something like

+echo $post->relevance_score

+to your search results template inside a PHP code block to display the relevance score.

+= Restricting searches with taxonomies =

+You can use taxonomies to restrict search results to posts and pages tagged with a certain taxonomy term.
+If you have a custom taxonomy of "People" and want to search entries tagged "John" in this taxonomy, just use `?s=keyword&people=John` in the URL.
+You should be able to use an input field in the search form to do this, as well - just name the input field with the name of the taxonomy you want to use.

 == Known issues and To-do's ==
 * Known issue: The most common cause of blank screens when indexing is the lack of the mbstring extension.
 Make sure it's installed.
 * Known issue: In general, multiple Loops on the search page may cause surprising results.
 Please make sure the actual search results are the first loop.
 * Known issue: Relevanssi doesn't necessarily play nice with plugins that modify the excerpt.
 If you're having problems, try using relevanssi_the_excerpt() instead of the_excerpt().
 * Known issue: I know the plugin works with WP 2.5, but it loses some non-essential functionality.
 The shortcode stuff doesn't work with WP 2.5, which doesn't support shortcodes.
 Compatibility with older versions of WP hasn't been tested.
+* Known issue: Custom post types and private posts is problematic - I'm using default 'read_private_*s' capability, which might not always work.
 * To-do: The stop word list management needs small improvements.
 * To-do: Improve the display of query logs.
 Any requests?
 What information would you like to see, what would be helpful?
 * To-do: Option to set the number of search results returned.